Kernel Autocovariance Operators of Stationary Processes: Estimation and Convergence: Asymptotic Error Behavior

-\begin{proof} By our previous analysis, the process $(\xi_t)_{t \in \Z}$ satisfies all assumptions of the central limit theorem by \citet[Corollary 1]{MerlevedeEtAl97}.
+the process $(\xi_t)_{t \in \Z}$ satisfies all assumptions of the central limit theorem by \citet[Corollary 1]{MerlevedeEtAl97}.
 The above assertions follow directly. \end{proof}

 The next result is a compact law of the iterated logarithm.
 It ensures that an appropriately rescaled version of the estimation error approximates a compact limiting set almost surely.
 Additionally, it characterizes this set as the accumulation points of the estimation error sequence and gives a norm bound in $\HS{\inrkhs}$ depending on the mixing rate.
-We define the shorthand $a_n := \sqrt{2L(L(n))}$.
-Let furthermore $\acc(x_n) \in X$ denote the set of all accumulation points of a sequence $(x_n)_{n \in \N}$ in a topological space $X$.
+We obtain our result by applying an infinite-dimensional generalization of the classical law of the iterated logarithm for real-valued random variables.
+The original law of the iterated logarithm plays an important role in sequential hypothesis testing \citep{Robbins70, Siegmund85}, leading to potential applications in reinforcement learning as noted by \cite{Kaufman16}. \\